 Most airlines and search engines will show a fare calendar that makes it easy to see the least expensive dates.

 There's no rule that you have to fly the same airline both ways.
-Booking a round-trip flight is often a good option, but searching one-way flights on multiple airlines is the surest way to find cheap airline tickets.
+Booking a round-trip flight is often a good option, but searching for one-way flights on multiple airlines is the surest way to find cheap airline tickets.

 For a spring break cruise from Florida, we saved hundreds of dollars by flying Delta to Miami and then Southwest from Fort Lauderdale to get home.